 Seating: Originally 1,000 advertised, the later (perhaps more accurate) tally was 814 and down to 647 in the final years.

 Status: The venue re-opened in June 2009 as the Playhouse at the Fox nightclub.
 The lobby area has been expanded and now hosts a fast food restaurant.

 The Iris Theatre in the Movies:

-The Iris in 1919 running "The Test of Honor" with John Barrymore."
+The Iris in 1919 running "The Test of Honor," an April release with John Barrymore."
 Thanks to the extraordinary Bruce Torrence Hollywood Photograph Collection for the photo.
 The building was designed by Frank Meline.
 A version of the photo also puts in an appearance on Tourmaline's Noirish Los Angeles post #40163.

 Looking west from Wilcox toward the Iris (on the left) in the late 20s.
 It's a Los Angeles Public Library photo.
 Thanks to Chuckaluck, who was exploring the Hollywood and Wilcox intersection and included the photo on his Noirish Los Angeles post #17947.

 A 1928 street view looking east -- with the Warner down the street.
 It's a photo in the Los Angeles Public Library collection.